Decipher the Buzzwords on Food Labels

-Getting through the grocery store can feel like making your way through a jungle.
+Getting through the grocery store can feel like making your way through a maze.
 Where do I find the foods I am looking for?
 What foods are healthy for me and my family?
 What the heck am I supposed to look for on the label?
 While food labels are valuable for helping make informed choices, they can also be confusing.

 How do you navigate labels found at the grocery store, farmers market or other places you are buying food?

-Jennie Schmidt, RD: “It’s important to pay attention to nutrition facts instead of marketing information because a lot of that information doesn’t mean anything.
+Jennie Schmidt: “It’s important to pay attention to nutrition facts instead of marketing information because a lot of that information doesn’t mean anything.
 You should think about your own personal health concerns and take an individualized approach to buying food that fits within those concerns.
 Also, remember that eating healthy means moderation in the selection of the types of food you eat – it’s all about balance.
 It’s important to not eliminate the variety and choice but to think about moderation in everything.

 “When you are at a farmer’s market, be sure to talk to the farmers and ask them questions.
 If you are looking for something local, be sure to ask because the produce may or may not have come from their farm depending on the regulations in the area.”